GD Topic - Crime Against Women in India: Who Bears the Responsibility?

 State/UT-Wise Crime Against Women

-Among states, Uttar Pradesh reported the highest number of crimes against women with 65,743 cases.
+Among states, Uttar Pradesh reported highest number of crimes against women with 65,743 cases.
 Rajasthan recorded 45,058 cases and Maharashtra recorded 45,331 cases.
-In terms of the crime rate per lakh population, Delhi tops the Union Territories (UTs) with a crime rate of 144.4 per lakh population.
-Meanwhile, states like Mizoram and Nagaland report some of the lowest figures.
+In terms of crime rate per lakh population, Delhi tops the Union Territories (UTs) with a crime rate of 144.4 per lakh population.
+States like Mizoram and Nagaland report some of lowest figures.

-Besides these humungous crime rate figures, another matter that saddens us is the 25% conviction rate.
-The conviction rate is a measure of the percentage of criminal cases in which the accused is found guilty, relative to the total number of cases where a final judgment is delivered.
-It reflects the efficiency of the judicial system in securing convictions based on evidence and the strength of investigations.
+Besides these huge crime rate figures, another matter that saddens us is 25% conviction rate.
+The conviction rate is a measure of percentage of criminal cases in which accused is found guilty, relative to total number of cases where a final judgment is delivered.
+It reflects efficiency of judicial system in securing convictions based on evidence and strength of investigations.

 Crimes Against Women Under the Indian Penal Code, 2022

-Reasons Behind the Lack of Women’s Safety in India
+Reasons Behind Lack of Women’s Safety in India

 Many laws and initiatives aim at improving a woman's safety in India.
-However, they still face crime due to multiple reasons.
-These include individual actions and societal, cultural, and institutional structures.
-Let's learn about these reasons.
+But, they still face crime due to multiple reasons.

 1. The deeply ingrained patriarchal mindset is one of the major reasons that dominates many aspects of society.
 These people see women as subordinate to men.
 With this mindset, they justify gender-based harassment, violence, and exploitation.
 In many places, people still see women as second-class citizens and overlook or disregard their basic rights.